tasxatzial/travel-journal/README.md

 Since I've had access to the Figma file, I've tried to match the design as closely as possible.
 However, I decided to adjust some elements based on what I considered to be the best approach.
 Specifically:

 * The text contrast of the google maps url was changed from 3.6 to 4.6.
-* The lightness of the divider line between each journal entry has been decreased.

-The font sizes are quite small, but I decided to stick with the design and not make any changes.
+* The font sizes were quite small, therefore they were scaled to 150%.

 ## Dependencies